EliAndrewC/l7r/setting/l7r.md

 ### Tsuruchi Naomi

-Naomi is the youngest daughter of Doji Kuwanen, the Crane Clan Champion (i.e. daimyo of the ruling Doji family of the Crane clan).
+Naomi is the youngest daughter of Doji Kuwanen, the Crane Clan Champion (i.e. daimyo of the ruling Doji Family of the Crane Clan).

-Kakita Yoshi arranged the marriage to cement the relationship between the Crane and Wasp clans, and to ensure that the new Wasp clan would be shaped by a talented and connected Crane courtier.
+Kakita Yoshi arranged the marriage to cement the relationship between the Crane and Wasp clans, and to ensure that the new Wasp Clan would be shaped by a talented and connected Crane courtier.

 The eldest son of Tsuruchi and Naomi is currently 12 years old.
 His childhood name is Ichiro ("first son"), though unlike most children called Ichiro from birth, he plans to choose the name Tsuruchi Ichiro at his gempukku, as he is not only the "first son" of his parents but the first son of the Wasp.